A colonoscopy looks at the whole of the inside of the large bowel.

 Before you go home, your doctor tells you if they removed any growths (polyps) or tissue samples (biopsies) from your bowel.

 The biopsy results can take up to 2 weeks.
-Your specialist gives you the results.
+Your specialist writes to you with the results.
 If your GP referred you for the test, they should also receive a copy.
 Contact your doctor if you haven’t heard anything after a couple of weeks.

 Waiting for biopsy results can be an anxious time.
 It might be helpful to talk to someone close to you.